-Working Group I counted 13 experts nominated by the Ministries, relevant institutions and NGO's.
+Working Group I constituted 13 experts nominated by the ministries, relevant institutions and NGO's.
 The chairman was Dr. Th.E.
 Thórhallsdóttir, botanist and Professor of the University of Iceland.
-The working group evaluated what impact proposed power projects would have on Nature, landscape, geological formations, vegetative cover, flora and fauna, as well as cultural heritage and ancient monuments.
+The working group evaluated what impact proposed power projects would have on nature, landscape, geological formations, vegetative cover, flora and fauna, as well as cultural heritage and ancient monuments.

-The working group reviewed existing data for each proposed project and divided them by quality into three categories; good (A), fair (B) and unsatisfactory (C) and suggested several data collection tasks in order to improve the knowledge base for the project areas.
+The working group reviewed existing data for each proposed project and divided them by quality into three categories; good (A), fair (B) and unsatisfactory (C), and suggested several data collection tasks in order to improve the knowledge base for the project areas.
 To rank the proposed projects the working group considered several ways of carrying out the evaluation and selected eventually a three step procedure using multi criteria analysis.
-The first step was to assess site values, then in the second step the impact of the development was evaluated and finally in the third step the proposed projects were ranked from worst to best choice from environmental-cultural heritage point of view using analytical hierarchical process using site values and predicted impacts.
+The first step was to assess site values, then in the second step the impact of the development was evaluated, and finally in the third step the proposed projects were ranked from worst to best choice from environmental-cultural heritage point of view using analytical hierarchical process using site values and predicted impacts.

-The working group decided to identify the components in the natural environment and the heritage that have a considerable value and divide them into 5 classes, four regarding the environment (1) Geology and hydrology; (2) Species (fauna and flora), (3) Ecosystems and soils, and (4) Landscape and wilderness.
+The working group decided to identify the components in the natural environment and the heritage that have a considerable value and divide them into 5 classes, four regarding the environment; (1) Geology and hydrology, (2) Species (fauna and flora), (3) Ecosystems and soils, and (4) Landscape and wilderness.
 The fifth (5) class represented the Cultural heritage.
 Two of the classes were further divided into subclasses.
-To evaluate the value of each class and to assess the impact of the power development on these, the valuable properties of the classes were analysed and assessed through 6 attributes i.e. properties that are considered to make the classes valuable.
-The attributes considered were: (1) Richness-Diversity; (2) Rarity; (3) Size-Pristineness; (4) International responsibility; (5) Information value and (6) Visual or scenic value.
+To evaluate the value of each class and to assess the impact of the power development on these, the valuable properties of the classes were analyzed and assessed through six attributes i.e. properties that are considered to make the classes valuable.
+The attributes considered were: (1) Richness-Diversity; (2) Rarity; (3) Size-Pristinnity; (4) International responsibility; (5) Information value, and (6) Visual or scenic value.

 The classes and the attributes define the evaluation matrix shown in table 1.
-Each of the 30 elements (attributes) in the matrix was evaluated for each power project area. and its value represented by a value number on a non-linear four point scale: 1=insignificant; 2=some; 3=large and 5= very high value.
-A similar scale was used for the impact with the addition of the 5th score numer 0= no impact.
+Each of the 30 elements (attributes) in the matrix was evaluated for each power project area, and its value represented by a value number on a non-linear four point scale: 1=insignificant; 3=some; 6=large and 10= very high value.
+A similar scale was used for the impact with the addition of the 5th score number 0= no impact.
 The value score for each class was then found using the weight numbers shown for the attributes in the matrix.
-Finally the classes were assigned weight factors to reach an unique one number score for each project area.
+Finally the classes were assigned weight factors to reach a unique one number score for each project area.
 The weight factors were: 25% for Geology and hydrology, 25% for Landscape and wilderness, 20% for Ecosystems and soils, 20% for Species, and finally 10% for Cultural heritage.
-A detailed account of the work of working group I is given in two publications by Prof. Thórhallsdóttir (Th.
+A detailed account of the work of Working group I is given in two publications by Prof. Thórhallsdóttir (Th.
 E. Thórhallsdóttir, 2006a and 2006b).

 TABLE 1: Evaluation matrix for environmental and cultural heritage values of the project areas and for assessment of the impact of the developments.
-(Numbers indicate weight numbers for the evaluation)

-Attributes

-Classes Sub- classes Richness and diversity Rarity Size International responsibility Information value Visular and scenic value

-Geology and Bedrock 0.5 0.3 0.2
+Attributes Classes Sub- classes Richness and diversity Rarity Size and Pristinity International responsibility Information value Visual and scenic value Geology and Hydrology Bedrock Sediments Hydrology Rivers and lakes 0.5 0.5 0.5 0.5 0.3 0.3 0.3 0.3 0.2 0.2 0.2 0.2 Species Ecosystems and soil 0.4 0.3 0.4 0.3 0.2 0.2 0.1 0.1 Landscape and wilderness Landscape Wilderness 0.3 0.2 0.2 0.2 0.8 0.3 Cultural heritage 0.2 0.3 0.2 0.3

-Hydrology Sediments 0.5 0.3 0.2

-Hydrology 0.5 0.3 0.2

-Rivers and lakes 0.5 0.3 0.2

-Species 0.4

-Ecosystems and soil 0.3 0.3 0.2 0.1 0.1

-Landscape and Landscape 0.3 0.2 0.2 0.3

-wilderness Wilderness 0.2 0.8

-Cultural heritage 0.2 0.3 0.2 0.3